dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos.md

 9. You may see some additional messages from your Mac with more details about the profile, or whether you're sure that you want to __Install__.
 Click __Continue__ and __Install__ through these to proceed.
 Once the installation finishes, you will be able to view your newly-installed __Management Profile__ in the list of __Device Profiles__.

  ![macOS Profile Installed](./media/macOS_enroll_007_sysprefs_installed_profile.png)

+Some profiles may say that they're **Unverified**; as long as they're from your company, this is normal.

 Still need help?
 Check in with your company support.
 You can find their contact information on the [Company Portal website](https://portal.manage.microsoft.com).